250th Anniversary of Freedom of Information Legislation

 To mark the occasion, Australia’s State and Commonwealth Information Commissioners have issued a joint media statement promoting their commitment to the importance of Open Government and the right to access government-held information.

-For more information visit the website for the 250th Anniversary Year.
+For more information visit the website for the 250th Anniversary Year (page no longer available).